act-now-coalition/covid-data-model/api/README.V1.md

 Data is updated every day, typically around midnight US Pacific Time.

+### License

+The data presented in the Covid Act Now API is licensed under [Creative Commons 4.0 By Attribution](https://creativecommons.org/licenses/by/4.0/).
+You are welcome to share, copy, and redistribute it, as well as adapt it for your own works, we just ask that you provide attribution to the source (as we have done with [our data sources](https://github.com/covid-projections/covid-data-public#date-sources-for-current--future-use)).

 ### URL

 Files are available for download prefixed by: `https://data.covidactnow.org/latest/...`